tochman/the_blue_print/chapters/03-state-and-props.md

 This form component demonstrates several important patterns for form handling in React.
 It maintains all form data in state, provides real-time validation feedback, handles loading states during submission, and prevents multiple submissions.

-## Custom Hooks for Form Management
+## Custom hooks for form management

 As your forms become more complex, you might find yourself repeating similar patterns for form state management.
 Custom hooks provide a way to extract and reuse form logic across multiple components.